 For safety reasons, the pressure has been reduced to 5 bar, but clearness about injectors imperfection is quite good.

 Cleaning of nozzles with ultrasound.

 Costs: small part of price of a new injector – for sure, I will clean my car’s piezoelectric injectors every 50’000 km.

-P.S.: It would be excellent, if in the near future the producers would decipher injectors grouping conditions.
-It would allow to check offset and proportional grouping data and, if necessary, make the correction.
+P.S.: It would be excellent if in the near future the producers would decipher injectors grouping conditions.
+It would allow checking offset and proportional grouping data and, if necessary, make the correction.